-The retaining wall foundations should be supported within newly placed structural fill.
+The retaining wall foundations should be supported within newly placed structural fill, extending to a depth of at least 3 feet below the proposed bearing grade.
 Foundations to support new retaining walls should be designed in accordance with the general Foundation Design Parameters presented in a previous section of this report.